Ilha Grande is one of Brazil’s most popular island getaways because it is easily one of the most spectacular and pristine destinations in the country.

 Ilha Grande is one of Brazil’s best kept tropical paradises, so let’s keep it that way.
 As travelers, we need to think about the effects we have when we visit the island.

-If we do not do our part, Ilha Grande will become another one of those islands that is loved to death by the tourists who visit.
+If we do not do our part, Ilha Grande will become another one of those islands that are loved to death by the tourists who visit.
 We encourage all travelers to make sustainable choices when traveling.

 Below are simple responsible travel tips you should live by when visiting Ilha Grande: